Skip to main content

 It’s important to know that no vaccine provides complete protection against all cancer-causing types of HPV, so routine cervical cancer screening is still needed.

-For more information on the vaccine and HPV, please see HPV Vaccines.
+For more information on the vaccine and HPV, see HPV Vaccines.

 Limit exposure to HPV

 Limiting the number of sex partners and avoiding sex with people who have had many other sex partners may lower your risk of exposure to HPV.
-But again, HPV is very common, so having sexual activity with even one other person can put you at risk.
+HPV is very common, so having sexual activity with even one other person can put you at risk.
 Remember that someone can have HPV for years and still have no symptoms.
-So it's possible someone can have the virus and pass it on without knowing it.
+This makes it possible for someone to have the virus and pass it on without knowing it.

 Use a condom